THE MORMON DELUSION

 Available worldwide in five currencies from Lulu, including PDF eBook versions, suitable for any computer or reader that will accept PDF eBooks, including iPad and Kindle.
 If you need a 'reader' for your computer, the 'Adobe Digital Editions' reader can be downloaded from any eBook page at Lulu.
 The 'Kindle Reader' can be downloaded from Amazon.
 Both are free and have similar facilities.

-Lulu has also made Volumes 3 & 4 avaialble in ePub format, available at the TMD bookstore and also on the iBookstore - available for iPhone, iPad, or iPod touch with iBooks, and on your computer with iTunes.
+Lulu has also made Volumes 3 & 4 avaialble in ePub format, available at the TMD bookstore (click on the red link above), and also on the iBookstore and Nook - available for iPhone, iPad, or iPod touch with iBooks, and on your computer with iTunes.

 Retailers can obtain copies from the wholesaler, Ingram.